GSA/challenges-and-prizes/pages/cm-user-guide/create-challenge.md

   </ul>
   </span></li>

 <li style="font-weight:900;"><span style="font-size: 1.06rem; line-height: 1.5; font-weight: 400;">Once agency approvals have been received, click <b>Submit for Approval</b> on the bottom right.
 The Challenge.Gov support team will review your challenge for general content clarity, visibility of graphics, and significant spelling and grammatical errors.
 Allow up to 2 business days for your request to be processed by the Challenge.Gov support team.
-Upon completion of the review, the team will either “Approve” for posting or “Recommend Edits”.
+After the review, the team will either <b>Approve</b> for posting or <b>Recommend Edits</b>.
   <ul>
     <li>
-If Approved, your challenge will automatically go live on the Publish Date entered when creating your challenge.</li>
+      If <b>Approved</b>, your challenge will automatically go live on the Publish Date entered when creating your challenge.</li>
-<li>If Edits Requested, you will receive an email notification detailing the recommendations.
+    <li>If <b>Edits Requested</b>, you will receive an email notification detailing the recommendations.
 (Refer to the Edit your challenge for instructions for updating your challenge content and resubmitting for review.)</li></ul></span></li>
     </ol>
 </div>